 - Receive an SOS message from your child if they are in danger and cannot call you.
 You’ll receive a message with their location and the phone will automatically begin to record audio.

 - See mobile app usage statistics (not available on iPhone)

 - And more

-Find My Kids has a score of 3.4 out of 5 stars on Trustpilot based on roughly 130 customer reviews.
-It maintains a score of 4.7 out of 5 stars on Google Play and 4.7 stars on the Apple App Store based on hundreds of thousands of reviews.
+Find My Kids has a Trustpilot page, but the profile is not currently accepting reviews.
+It maintains a score of 4.6 out of 5 stars on Google Play and 4.7 stars on the Apple App Store based on about 10,000 reviews.
 Based in Russia, Find My Kids does not currently have a profile with the BBB.

 Find My Kids works with both Apple and Android phones.

 The Homey app allows parents to manage chores and allowances for their child.
 You use the app to set your child’s chores, and also to pay an allowance as each is completed.
 Kids can also use the app to set long-term savings goals, such as saving up for a new bike or video game, helping them gain some basic budgeting and saving skills.